wlcg-soc-wg/pocketsoc/README.md

       - Administration ->
       - List Users ->
       - Copy `Authkey` for `admin`
-      - In repo directory, run `tools/updateauthkey.sh COPIEDKEY` to update the key used by `bro` to pull MISP data
 - Visit `127.0.0.1:8060` to see Kibana front page
 	-  After a brief wait to allow Elasticsearch to ingest data, set up indexes
 		- Discover -\>